About

 What we ship

 Voidly publishes a CC-BY-4.0 dataset of internet censorship measurements covering 200 countries.
-The Federal Regulatory Data Hub indexes 208 federal datasets across 79 agencies (SEC, FDA, OFAC, DOJ, EPA, CFPB, CMS, CDC, MSHA, OSHA and more) with daily refresh and CC0 1.0 licensing.
+The Federal Regulatory Data Hub indexes 208federal datasets across 89 agencies (SEC, FDA, OFAC, DOJ, EPA, CFPB, CMS, CDC, MSHA, OSHA and more) with daily refresh and CC0 1.0 licensing.
 The Swarm SDK ships post-quantum encrypted communications for autonomous systems to vetted defense partners.
 Nexcom operates 59 publications across 45 cities in Texas, Florida, and six other states.
 Also published: Verboten (a global banned-books index), eleven topic guides to the federal data, intelligence briefs, and technical writing on the infrastructure behind each project.
 Supporting these: OSINT ingestion pipelines, election anomaly detection, and digital-footprint reconnaissance tooling.

 How we work